About Wedding Traditions & Meanings

 Available on Amazon

-Today, some brides who choose to wear black think they are bucking tradition, and while they are, they are also returning to tradition.
+Today, some brides choose black thinking they are defying tradition—but in reality, they are returning to it.
 As the saying goes, there’s nothing new under the sun.
+Whether for style, symbolism, or practicality, the black wedding dress remains a fascinating and versatile choice that spans cultures and centuries.

 * * * *